MoonBarc/fig/README.md

 # The Fig Programming Language
 > ⚠️ Work in Progress! ⚠️

-Fig is a compiled, statically-typed, garbage collected and expressive programming language.
+Fig is a compiled, statically-typed, garbage collected and expressive programming language targeting the arm64 architecture.

 ## A Taste of Fig
+This is the current state of the language:
 ```fig
 // for now, the top level of the file is the main function